loadsys/CakePHP-Skeleton/README.md

 * `README.md`: Add project information.

 * `composer.json`: Set the (composer) project name and description.
 (The name is typically not used for anything, but should be unique.)
 Add any additional dependencies.

-* `package.json`: Set the (nodejs) project name.
-(Not used for anything, but should be unique.)

-* `puphpet/config.yaml`: Set your hostname and modify any port forwards (if they would conflict with another concurrent vagrant box.)

 * `Config/phpdoc.xml`: Set the project name in two places.